The Excel QUARTILE.INC Function

 If the requested quartile falls between two of the values in the supplied array, Excel interpolates between these values to calculate the quartile value.

 Note that the Quartile.Inc function is closely related to the Excel Percentile.Inc function in that:

-The spreadsheets below show examples of the Excel Quartile.Inc function used to calculate the quartiles of the set of values 0 - 6 (stored in cells A1 - A7 of the sample spreadsheet).
+In column B of the spreadsheet below, the Excel Quartile.Inc function is used to calculate the quartiles of the set of values 0 - 6 (stored in cells A1-A7 of the example spreadsheet).